manjunath780/Realtime-Collaborative-Code-Editor/README.md

 2. Run `npm install` to install the dependencies
 3. Create .env file in the root folder and copy paste the content of example.env, and add necessary credentials.
 4. To start the react app client run `npm start` in one terminal
-5. To start the server run `npm server:dev` or `pm2 start server.js` in another terminal
+5. To start the server run `npm server:dev` or `node server.js` in another terminal
 6. Go to `http://localhost:3000` to view the app

 **Note:** To stop your server, press `Ctrl+c` or if you used "pm2", then use `pm2 stop server.js` in the terminal.